With the contrasting view on multivitamins ranging from being "a nutrition insurance plan" to "flushing money down the drain," what should you do?

 Calcium, vitamin D, and magnesium play a crucial role in supporting bone and muscle health.
 Unfortunately, these are also nutrients most of us don't get enough of in our daily diet, so daily multivitamins packed full of these nutrients are crucial.
 Both calcium and vitamin D are the cornerstone for healthy bones.
 Calcium is the foundation of bone tissue, and vitamin D helps the body absorb and process calcium.
 In addition, magnesium is vital to forming and maintaining those bones and proper muscle contraction.

-A shortage in nutrients significantly impacts eye health, many believing to be associated with oxidative stress.
-Oxidative stress is an imbalance between antioxidants and harmful free radicals that damage parts of cells such as proteins, DNA, and cell membranes.
+A nutrient deficiency can significantly impact eye health, and many believe it to be associated with oxidative stress.
+Oxidative stress is an imbalance between antioxidants and harmful free radicals that damage parts of cells, such as proteins, DNA, and cell membranes.
 Vitamins E and C are potent antioxidants that can help protect your cells from these free radicals.
 Vitamin C also is required to make collagen, a protein that provides structure to your eye's cornea and sclera.
-In addition, several B vitamins, particularly B6, B9, and B12, can lower homocysteine levels.
-Homocysteine is a protein that may be related with inflammation and increase the risk of age-related macular decay.
-So, taking a quality multivitamin pack with these vital nutrients ultimately helps to promote healthy eyes and vision.
+Taking a quality multivitamin packed with these vital nutrients can help promote eye function, healthy vision, and may help reduce risk of age-related eye diseases.

 Who Might Benefit from Multivitamins?

-National Health and Nutrition Examination Survey, Americans consume about 30% of their caloric need from rich, nutrient-poor foods.
+The average person consumes 30% or more of their diet from nutrient-poor foods.
 As a result, these foods push us away from more nutritional options that contain essential nutrients our bodies need.
-Most Americans do not consume enough vitamins A, C, D, E, K, calcium, magnesium, potassium, and dietary fiber.
+Most individuals do not consume enough vitamins A, C, D, E, and K, calcium, magnesium, potassium, and dietary fiber, amongst others.
+For these reasons, anyone could benefit from adding a daily multivitamin into their daily routine.

 The Bottom Line